Who we are

 In order to be designated as ‘Good’ a practice will need to achieve 60% of the available scores and more than 80% to be designated as ‘Outstanding’.

-The awards will be available to all accredited practices.
+The awards are available to all accredited practices.

 Benefits of the Awards